PANCE Blueprint Musculoskeletal (8%)

 Patient will present as → a 33-year-old man who complains of left anterior shoulder pain for 4 weeks.
 The pain is made worse with overhead activities.
 On examination, you note maximal pain in the shoulder with palpation between the greater and lesser tubercle.
 Pain in the shoulder is exacerbated when the arm is held at the side, elbow flexed to 90 degrees, and the patient is asked to supinate and flex the forearm against your resistance.

-Patient will present with → pain at the biceps groove
+• The patient will present with → pain in the biceps groove

 Yergason’s test: